|

 for producing the greatest work of Chalam without seeking

 monetary returns/gains.
+Analysis:

 This film is a one and half an hour duration film made